elopio/docs/source/version2/includes/_callAPI.md

 ### augur.api.ReputationToken.getTotalTheoreticalSupply(p, callback)

 Returns the total [Theoretical REP Supply](#theoretical-rep-supply) for this ReputationToken contract.
-Note: To ensure this number is as accurate as possible, `augur.api.ReputationToken.updateParentTotalTheoreticalSupply` should first be called on the ReputationToken contract, and `augur.api.ReputationToken.updateSiblingMigrationTotal` should be called on any ReputationToken contracts that have the same [Parent Universe](#parent-universe).
+Note: To ensure this number is as accurate as possible, `augur.api.ReputationToken.updateParentTotalTheoreticalSupply` should first be called on the ReputationToken contract.

 #### **Parameters:**